Elesh-Norn/Blog/content/Refactoring_project_part_1.md

 		meanind2.append(mean2)
 ~~~~

 And this is repeated for the amount of time there is points in the standard curve of the test (8 time there).
-So yeah,
-second task was the biggest.

-**Searching what was going on, what was supposed to happen and then refactoring it, little by little.**
+The real challenge was searching what was going on, what was supposed to happen and then refactoring it,

-End in part two : )
+little by little.
+Let's see how i tackled that in  [part two]({filename}/Refactoring_project_part_2.md) : )